deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt1-first-year.md

 "Line up!"

-He met Baseball’s eye as they lined up alongside the pararescue candidates.
+He met BASEBALL’s eye as they lined up alongside the pararescue candidates.
 They stood out, now, clearly on a different career path.
-The PJs were strong as hell, but Adam and Baseball were both much, much bigger.
+The PJs were strong as hell, but Adam and BASEBALL were both much, much bigger.
 Their ability to wriggle into tight places had been sacrificed to prioritize the raw power they needed to remain mobile and active under crushingly heavy loads.